hbraux/dku/README.md

-# docker-light
+# dku
-A set of slim docker images based on Alpine Linux with low memory requirements.
-To be used for testing or development purpose, for instance on a Virtualbox VM
+A wrapper for Docker plus a set of "slim" docker images (based on Alpine Linux and with low memory requirements) To be used for testing or development purpose, for instance on a Virtualbox VM

 The images do NOT support services and docker-compose.
 They are designed to run in standalone mode